HomeMy WebLinkAbout1935-07-09 540 crt

 The following persons were added to the Jury List:

-Peter Robertson 39 Oomerset Road
+Peter Robertson 39 Jomerset Road

 Dwight F. Kilgour 56 Bloomfield Street

-George As goods 51 Bloomfield Street
+George A. Woods 51 Bloomfield Street

-The local ERA Administrator submitted his report.for ERA reports
+The local ERA Administrator submitted his report for ERA reports

 the past two weeks.